List of software based on Kodi and XBMC: XBMC4XBox

 XBMC4Xbox is a third-party developer spin-off project of XBMC, with still active development and support of the Xbox platform.
 This project was created as a fork of XBMC as a separate project to continue having a version of XBMC for the Xbox hardware platform.
 It was not started by official members of the official XBMC project, nor will it be supported by the Official Team XBMC in any way.
 It started when support for the Xbox branch was officially dropped by Team XBMC, which was announced on 27 May 2010.

 yaVDR

-yaVDR (which name originated from the abbreviation "yet another VDR") is an Ubuntu-based Linux (i386) distribution designed for Home Theater PC (HTPC) with TV tuner card for DVR (Digital Video Recorder) capabilities. yaVDR comes preinstalled and preconfigured "ready-to-use" version of XBMC Media Center from the "PVR" Subversion development branch as its primary front-end media player interface, with VDR (Video Disk Recorder) integrated as its PVR back-end server.
+yaVDR (abbreviation of yet another VDR) is an Ubuntu-based IA-32 (i386) Linux distribution designed for Home Theater PC (HTPC) with TV tuner card for digital video recorder (DVR) abilities. yaVDR comes preinstalled and preconfigured ready-to-use version of XBMC Media Center from the PVR Subversion development branch as its main front-end media player interface, with Video Disk Recorder (VDR) integrated as its PVR back-end server.
 It also features xine as an alternative front-end media player interface to XBMC.